ghbrown/minila/README.md

 ### Helper Functions

-Functoins used internally by other functions.
-Not the meat and potatoes of a linear algebra library, but possibly useful.
+Used internally by other functions, but not the meat and potatoes of a linear algebra library.

 **`is_square(A,n)`**(f): returns logical value on whether matrix A is square, if so sets `n` equal to dim(A)